Mindful Return Maternity Leave Course

 - Enter a supportive community of new mamas from all over, who are returning to work around the same time you are.

-Rate for individuals is $99/person through Feb.
-28, 2018.
-(Note that the rate will increase to $129/person beginning March 1, 2018.)
-Yes, that’s less than a 1-hour massage…but infinitely more effective at reducing your stress and anxiety.
-Better yet, ask your employer to cover the cost – many do.
-(Employers, please click here if you are considering offering the Mindful Return e-course as an employee benefit.
+Rate for individuals is $129/person.
+Yes, that’s less than a 1-hour massage, or an hour of therapy… Better yet, ask your employer to cover the cost – many do.
+(Employers, please click here if you are considering offering the Mindful Return e-course as an employee benefit.)

 If you know the course would help you, but you have a financial hardship, contact Lori at firstname.lastname@example.org to discuss financial assistance options.

 - Participation in any session entitles you to indefinite access to (1) all course materials, and (2) the private Facebook Mindful Return Alumnae group.

 - To be notified when additional sessions are announced, send an e-mail to email@example.com, with the words “Next Sessions” in the subject line.